Flashing QMK Firmware

 • Make sure halves are not connected together with TRS cable.

-• Connect one half to USB, flash the firmware (always follow the current instructions in the QMK documentation!
-The command might look something like this: qmk flash -kb ergodonk_zero --keymap default -bl uf2-split-right and qmk flash -kb ergodonk_zero --keymap default -bl uf2-split-left).
+• Connect one half to USB, flash the firmware.
+Always follow the current instructions in the QMK documentation!
+The command might look something like this: make ergodonk_zero:default:flash.
 Use the reset button to reset the keyboard when you are asked to in console.

 • Connect the second half and flash it in the same way as the previous one.

 • Disconnect the USB cable.
-Connect both halves together with TRRS cable.
+Connect both halves together with TRS cable.

 • Connect USB cable to the left side.